Complex behavior from intrinsic motivation to occupy action-state path space

 \paragraph{Counting rotations} We define a clockwise (counterclockwise) half-rotation as the event when the agent came from the left part of the arena to the right part over the field above (under) the wall and from the right part to the left one over the field under (above) the wall without crossing the vertical line of the wall in between.
 One full rotation consists of two half-rotations in the same directions performed one after another.
-We counted the number of full rotations in both directions in $70$ episodes of $500$ time steps each for both H and R agents for different values of the food gain $F$.
-Error bars where computed based on these $70$ repetitions.
+We counted the number of full rotations in both directions in $70$ episodes of $500$ time steps each for both MOP and R agents for different values of the food gain $F$.
+Error bars were computed based on these $70$ repetitions.
 The fraction of clockwise rotations to total rotations (sum of clockwise and anticlockwise rotations) for different values of $F$ is shown at Fig. \ref{fig:cat_mouse}.

 \paragraph{Survivability} The $\epsilon$-greedy R agents display some variability that depends on $\epsilon$.
-To select this parameter, we matched expected lifetimes (measured in simulations of $5000$ steps length) between the H and R agents, separately for every $F$.
-Lifetimes are plotted in Figure \ref{fig:survival_catmouse}.
+To select this parameter, we matched average lifetimes (measured in simulations of $5000$ steps length) between the MOP and R agents, separately for every $F$.
+Lifetimes are plotted in Figure \ref{fig:survival}b.

 \paragraph{Videos}